Skip to main content

 Clinical Training

-Fellows spend the majority of their time in the cardiac catheterization laboratory at Strong Memorial Hospital, performing a wide range of interventional procedures under the direct supervision of experienced interventional cardiology faculty.
+Fellows will spend the majority of their time in the cardiac catheterization laboratory at Strong Memorial Hospital, gaining hands-on experience with both diagnostic and interventional procedures under the direct supervision of expert interventional cardiology faculty.

-Upon successful completion of the fellowship, trainees will have fulfilled all ACGME requirements for interventional cardiology training.
+By the end of the fellowship year, participants will have fulfilled all ACGME training requirements for board eligibility in interventional cardiology.